 “The idea of tribes was brought to Africa for several reasons….
 It was easier to place people into categories based on perceived divisions of ethnicity than it was to try to understand the multi-layered, fluid identities that prevailed…. colonial authorities found that placing people into “tribes” with “chiefs” was an effective way of creating a political order.”–John Reader

 “Why don’t you use the word tribe?
 I think this would make your story seem more realistic.”
 So read the critique on a rough draft fantasy story I submitted to a writing group.
-I set many of my fantasy stories in Africa–or better put, fantastic worlds loosely based on African themes–a process of cultural adaptation and self-creation I have discussed in previous blogs, acknowledging the inherent problems (namely cross-diasporic appropriation) in this peculiarly modern practice.
+I set many of my fantasy stories in Africa–or better put, fantastic worlds loosely based on African themes–a process of cultural adaptation and self-creation I have discussed in previous blogs, acknowledging the cross-diasporic borrowing in this peculiarly modern practice.
 The comment was interesting in what it implied–that certain words, like “tribe,” are so connected to Africa (even the Africas of our imaginations) that they are missed when they don’t appear where we expect them.
 The reviewer was perceptive however: I don’t use the word “tribe” in any of my fantasy stories.
 It’s quite intentional, and for good reasons.

 “If by tribe we mean a social group that shares a single territory, a single language, a single political unit, a shared religious tradition, a similar economic system, and common cultural practices, such a group is rarely found in the real world.
 These characteristics almost never correspond precisely with each other today, nor did they at any time in the past.”–Africa Policy Information Center

 Though the term “tribe” fills our popular discourse, media and journalism when it comes to Africa, it has long been a source of dispute.
 In fact by the post-colonial era of the 1960s and 70s, a mix of social historians, ethnographers and activists (both African and non-African) began to openly question both the value of the word, its full meanings and its origins.
 One of the first scholarly articles on the topic was Africanist Aidan Southall, whose 1966 classic work “The Illusion of Tribe” remains a primer.
 Since then numerous studies and papers have been conducted, all showing many of the major fallacies of the term “tribe.”
 One of the best straightforward non-technical analyses was put forth in 1997 by the Africa Policy Information Center titled “Talking About ‘Tribe’: Moving From Stereotypes to Analysis.”
-A brief list of the main points is follows:
+A brief list of the main points:

 - “Tribe has no coherent meaning.”
 The term throws together people who may speak the same language or merely dialects of the same language, like say millions of Yoruba in Nigeria and Benin, even if they have existed for over eight-hundred years in multiple and feuding city-states and show vast religious diversity.
 Tribe is used for people who trace to large precolonial states, people who never formed states, the followers of a particular local leader, extended kin-groups and people who just happen to live in a particular area.
 Even groups that have no leadership (acephalous societies) are called tribes.
 Some tribes exist within other tribes and cut across multiple tribes.
 APIC concludes that in “offering no useful distinctions, tribe obscures many” and “as a description of a group…means almost anything, so it really means nothing.”